Attending classes and making successful progress through your course are basic requirements for studying at Victoria

 Victoria University monitors all student attendance, as required by Australian law.
 (Education Services for Overseas Students (ESOS) requirements, National Code 2007 and the University Procedure for Monitoring International Student Attendance).

 Academic progress – Higher Education & VE/TAFE

 If you are an international student, you are expected to complete your course within the time stated on your electronic Confirmation of Enrolment (eCoE).

 Victoria University will monitor your academic performance in accordance with the Student Progress and Assessment Policy.

 Failing attendance & progress requirements

 If you fail to attend 80% of ELICOS classes and/or fail to pass at least 50% of units attempted in a semester (higher education and VE/TAFE) you risk disciplinary action.
 If you are an international student, you also risk having your CoE cancelled and student visa revoked.

 By law (under the ESOS Act) the University is required to report international students to the Department of Immigration and Border Protection (DIBP) if they breach the conditions of their student visa.

 Achieving satisfactory attendance & progress requirements

-If you have breached attendance and/or academic progress requirements, your course coordinator will attempt to contact you.
+If you have breached attendance and/or academic progress requirements, your Course & Unit Administrator (CUA) will attempt to contact you.
 If you do not respond, a letter will be sent via registered mail to your address to request an interview.

 In the interview you will need to: